Rethinking the Value of Agent-Generated Tests for LLM-Based Software Engineering Agents: Discussion and Future Work

-\textbf{Evaluating on-the-fly test quality in a non-stationary code state.} Traditional test-quality metrics (e.g., coverage, mutation score, fault revelation) assume a \emph{fixed snapshot} of the system under test and reproducible executions~\cite{yu2023llm,ryan2024code,shin2024domain,bhatia2024unit,yang2024evaluation,MolinelliDGMLEP2025,harman2025mutation}.
-In agentic development, the code state is non-stationary: tests are written and run against intermediate repository versions that may later be overwritten, and the final patch may not preserve the exact state a test originally validated.
-This complicates attribution (which version/function a test exercised), reproducibility, and the use of conventional quality pipelines.
-Future work should develop instrumentation for \emph{execution-time} evaluation---e.g., capturing runnable snapshots (code, environment, commands) at test time---and define metrics that remain meaningful for transient intermediate artifacts.

-\textbf{Self-evolving test-generation strategies without over-constraining exploration.} Our results highlight a tension between structure and autonomy: fully self-directed testing can increase cost with limited outcome gains, while a heavy, fixed workflow can narrow the search space and preclude better strategies.
-The goal is to produce \emph{higher-value} tests by deciding \emph{when} to test, \emph{what} to verify (oracle design), and \emph{how} to allocate budget across reasoning, editing, and validation, while preserving task-specific flexibility.
-A promising direction is \emph{self-evolving}~\cite{sica_robeyns2025a,zhang2025darwingodelmachineopenended,xia2025live,hu2025selfevolving} testing policies: instead of a static hand-written prompt, allow the agent to revise its own testing prompt/policy from environment feedback and failure modes, adapting to task context and model capabilities~\cite{gao2025survey}.
-Future work can formalize this as closed-loop optimization under cost and safety constraints, and compare human-specified versus self-adapted strategies under matched budgets and controlled scaffolds.
+Two future directions follow from our results. \textbf{Evaluating on-the-fly test quality in a non-stationary code state.} Traditional test-quality metrics (e.g., coverage, mutation score, fault revelation) assume a \emph{fixed snapshot} of the system under test and reproducible executions~\cite{yu2023llm,ryan2024code,shin2024domain,bhatia2024unit,yang2024evaluation,MolinelliDGMLEP2025,harman2025mutation}.
+In agentic development, tests are written and run against intermediate repository versions that may later be overwritten, complicating attribution and reproducibility.
+Future work should therefore develop \emph{execution-time} instrumentation and metrics that remain meaningful for transient intermediate artifacts. \textbf{Self-evolving test-generation strategies.} A promising direction is \emph{self-evolving}~\cite{sica_robeyns2025a,zhang2025darwingodelmachineopenended,xia2025live,hu2025selfevolving} testing policies, in which the agent revises its own testing prompt or policy from environment feedback and failure modes rather than following a static hand-written prompt~\cite{gao2025survey}.
+Future work can formalize this as closed-loop optimization under cost and safety constraints, comparing human-specified and self-adapted strategies under matched budgets and controlled scaffolds.